Send the link below via email or IMCopy

 Journal of Cross-Cultural Psychology 2001; 32; 543

 Previous research by Steblay’s (1987) showed that people in large cities tend to help less than in smaller places.
-Little research has focused on cultural differences in helping behaviour.
-This study had 3 main goals:
+Little research has focused on cultural differences in helping behaviour

 The study wants to find if a city’s tendency to offer non-emergency help to strangers is similar across a wide range of cultures.

 What are some of the community characteristics that are related to helping of strangers across cultures

 This study therefore investigated 3 theoretical explanations in helping behaviour that had never been considered in cross-cultural research: